NCAR/dart-developers-guide/src/github-actions.md

 >Both sets of tests run on _every_ commit to a pull request, so it is important that the tests run quickly.
 The readthedocs documentation build takes ~89 seconds.
 >
->Aim for any tests you add to take close to 90 seconds to complete.
+>Aim to beat 89s with any tests you add.